 Stavanger Travel Guide

-Several low-cost airlines regularly serve Stavanger's Sola Airport making it a popular entry-point for travellers to Norway.
+Several low-cost airlines regularly serve Stavanger Airport, making it a popular entry point for travellers to Norway.
 Situated on the west coast of Norway, Stavanger is within easy reach of Bergen and the famous fjordlands.

 Become our Stavanger Travel Expert

 We are looking for contributors for our Stavanger travel guide.
 If you are a local, a regular traveller to Stavanger or a travel professional with time to contribute and answer occasional forum questions, please contact us.